 Research ethics are put in place to protect study volunteers with respect to:

 Fleming's REB was established to ensure the protection of study volunteers in research projects and reports directly to the President of the College.
-It receives administrative support from the Office of Applied Research.
+It receives administrative support from the Office of Applied Research and Innovation.

 Before any research that involves human participants can take place at Fleming College, the proposal for research must undergo a review and approval process by the Research Ethics Board to ensure that the research complies with the highest ethical standards.